AdrianN17/Jellystastic/README.md

 Controls

-- AD left and right
+- "A" "D" : left and right
-- w jump
+- "W" : jump
-- s ignore some collision (triangle steps, platformer and elevator)
+- "S" : ignore some collision (triangle steps, platformer and elevator)
-- E Change level (only if you collide the door)
+- "E" : Change level (only if you collide the door)
 - Mouse shoot
-- 1-6 Weapons
+- "1"-"6" Weapons
+- "X" : sword

 Libraries used in this game :